aroccon/MHIT36_mixedp/README.md

 Multi-GPU code for intreface-resolved simulations of multiphase turbulence.
 The code relies on direct numerical simulation of Navier-Stokes equations coupled with a phase-field method (ACDI) for interface description.
+Tracking of Lagrangian particles (tracers) is also supported.
 The code parallerelization relies on the cuDecomp library.